cantutar/ChatApp/README.md

-# chat_app
+# What's up? (chat/messaging app)

-Chat app with Flutter but not finished.
+Chat/messaging app with Flutter but not finished.